aritradey26102004/PERSONAL-EXPENSE-TRACKER/README.md

 🧭 How to Use This App:

-1.Open the App
+1. Open the App
-2.Launch index.html — you’ll see a clean expense tracker interface.
+2. Launch index.html — you’ll see a clean expense tracker interface.

-3.Add a New Expense
+3. Add a New Expense

-In the input fields, enter an expense name (like “Lunch” or “Books”).
+##  In the input fields, enter an expense name (like “Lunch” or “Books”).

-4.Enter the amount in rupees (₹).
+4. Enter the amount in rupees (₹).

-5.Click the “Add Expense” button.
+5. Click the “Add Expense” button.

 # View Your Expenses